petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

 {bdg-secondary}`Available Liferay 7.4+`

-Picklists are predefined lists of string values that consist of name/key pairs.
-Once defined, you can use these lists with object definitions.
+Picklists are lists of name/key pairs stored as string values.
+Once defined, you can use the lists with object definitions to populate single or multiple selection fields.
+See [Picklists](../picklists.md) for more picklist use cases.

 ## Creating a Picklist